meverss/budspencer/README.md

 ## Right prompt segments

-- Shows current interface language
+- Shows OS and other system info.

 ## Quickly navigate in history of working directories